 Basic electronic forms (e-forms): A form is coded and embedded on a discrete Web page by IT, links to the form are emailed out or embedded on an Intranet, forms are completed online, an email is sent to an individual containing the data entered (or stored in a database table), the data is reviewed manually and actions are taken.

-Smart forms: A form is designed without code and hosted in the cloud, but otherwise the same as the previous basic electronic forms.
+Smart digital forms: A form is designed without code and hosted in the cloud, but otherwise the same as the previous basic electronic forms.

 Workflow automation: Dynamic forms are designed without code and hosted on a cloud-based self-service portal, completed forms are routed via business rules based on user data or data entered, data collected is integrated directly into other systems, tasks are automatically assigned, and completed as the data travels through the process.

 If the goal of electronic forms is to shorten work cycles and reduce the number of employees manually processing data, it's clear we've evolved in the right direction!

 Modern Electronic Forms in Workflow Automation